betterscientificsoftware/bssw.io/Articles/Blog/HowtoImproveTestinginyourCSESoftwareProject.md

 1. Set up **automated builds of the code** with high warning levels and eliminate all warnings.
 2. **Select test harness frameworks**
-    1. **Select a system-level test harness** for system-executable tests that report results appropriately (e.g., CTest/CDash, Jenkins).
+    1. **Select a system-level test harness** for system-executable tests that report results appropriately (e.g., CTest/CDash).
     1. **Select a unit test harness** to effectively define and run finer-grained integration and unit tests (e.g., Google Test, pFUnit).
     1. **Customize or streamline** system-level and/or unit test frameworks for use in your particular project.
 3. **Add system-level tests** to protect major user functionality.